- Length 2 years full-time

 MATH6216 Algebra 3: Advanced Topics in Algebra

-A maximum of 42 units may come from completion of the following courses
+A maximum of 54 units from completion of courses from the following list:

 MATH6405 Ordinary Differential Equations and Advanced Vector Calculus